-Courses are offered in the 16 week format during the day at the Lake Shore Campus.
-To see a list of classes, click here.
+Courses are offered in the 16-week format during the day at the Lake Shore Campus.
+To see a complete list of classes for upcoming terms, click here.
 SCPS cannot guarantee full-time status throughout the length of the certificate program.

 International Students seeking admission to any certificate program in the School of Continuing and Professional Studies are required to demonstrate the ability to study at Loyola University Chicago with the appropriate F-I visa status classification.
 The Office of International Programs is available to assist you regarding the appropriate documentation to study with SCPS.
 Please feel free to contact them at 773.508.7706 or firstname.lastname@example.org.
 Please be advised: